Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 2. If the issue is a bug or lacking feature, you can file an issue at the maintainer of the library.
 3. If the issue is a bug or lacking feature, you can also look at the implementation of the library and develop a fix:
    - You may be able to wrap the relevant library call(s) with extra code that corrects or hides the bug.
-   - Alternatively, you can temporarily use the modified library while merging back the bug fix into the library (be aware of the license).
+   - Alternatively, you can temporarily use the modified library while merging back the bug fix into the library (be aware of the license, and make sure you have clearance from your employer to do so).
 Once the community has accepted the fix, you can update and remove the local code​.
 4. Consider whether another library that implements similar functionality is available, and the costs of adopting that library are acceptable.
 Check [Replacing a library](#12-replacing-a-library) for more details.
 5. If no other solution is feasible and a modification is absolutely required (or: the costs of alternative solutions are very high), the source code can be forked and put into a designated area in a version control system.
 In this case carefully consider the possible legal ramifications, e.g. should you make the modified version open source as well.
 The modification should be documented so that it can be re-applied whenever a newer version of the library is made available.